Custom Software Development vs. Off-the-Shelf: How to Choose a Winner

 How common is the problem you’re trying to solve?

 Some issues and tasks nearly all businesses face: accounting, human resources, blogging and more.
 These functions are important to your business, but unless you’re BuzzFeed or Ernst & Young, they’re probably not core to your business.
 It’s not your primary function.
 In these cases, you’re almost always better off buying an off-the-shelf solution—whether that’s a SaaS (software as a service) product or more traditional licensed software.

 Why?
 The more common your problem, the more likely someone has already solved it with software.
 Whether you’re selling books or building a cat grooming empire, most mid-sized businesses face the same issues with tracking sick days, time-off requests and other basic HR issues.
-And there’s a host of apps out there to lighten the work load.
+And there’s a host of apps out there to lighten the workload.
 HR isn’t your company’s secret sauce, so you there’s no need to invest in whiz-bang custom software.

 Do commercial off-the-shelf solutions come close to your process?

 Sometimes it can be tempting to reject an off-the-shelf solution because it doesn’t match one little piece of your process.
 We’ve thought many times about building our own digital Kanban board to track and manage software development because this process is so core to our business.
 But in the end, Trello is close enough.
-We wish it provided metrics to track throughput and other performance indicators, but this one wish list item isn’t worth the significant time and cost to build and maintain our own system.
+We wish it provided metrics to track throughput and other performance indicators, but this one wish-list item isn’t worth the significant time and cost to build and maintain our own system.

 If an off-the-shelf solution comes close to your process—say 90% or more—it’s typically cheaper and easier to alter your workflow or find an easy workaround.
 Significant shortcomings might be a sign to start exploring a custom option.
 Some readymade solutions allow you to customize, but it becomes expensive fast.
-And if you’re investing in too many changes, you might as well build want you really need from scratch.
+And if you’re investing in too many changes, you might as well build what you really need from scratch.

 How important is competitive advantage?